sondande/hw4-trees-sondande/README.md

 ## 1) Ada Ates & Sagana Ondande
 ## 2) Research Questions

-** Except for question 2, rest of the README questions were answered with the help of scklearn's implementation.
-For numeric attributes, we are able to build trees, however, we cannot get predictions currently.
+** tree2.py is the main program file to run and readme questions were answered with results from that file.
 1) Pick a single random seed and a single training set percentage (document both in your README) and run your program on each of the four data sets.
 You should pass in True as the final parameter to your program to treat all numeric attributes as numeric.